Adversarial Robustness Verification and Attack Synthesis in Stochastic Systems: Case Studies and Evaluation

 \subsection{Attack Performance}

 In Fig. \ref{fig:eps}, we show the property satisfaction probability for each of our three case studies against different properties and $\varepsilon,max$-bounded threat models of varying budget (indicated by $\varepsilon$).
+We choose values of $\varepsilon$ mostly between $0.05$ and $0.5$ to show the impact of attacker budget on attacker performance.
+We choose only small values of $\varepsilon$, to reflect the attackers' desire to make un-detectable modifications to the system.
 In the simple communication protocol, we only have one available attack state ($try$).
 We plot its performance over increasing $\varepsilon$ for $\varphi=\lozenge^{\leq 10}delivered$.
 As we increase $\varepsilon$, the property satisfaction probability decreases.

 For the IPv4 Zeroconf Protocol we set $n=10$ and $m=50,000$ and measure satisfaction probability for $\varphi=\lozenge^{\leq 30}success$.
 We consider three instances of the structure-preserving selected states (SPSS) threat models vulnerable state sets $\{1,\dots5\}$, $\{6,\dots10\}$, and $\{1,\dots10\}$.
 We see that attacking the network at earlier time ticks is more effective than later, but attacking the network at all time ticks is most effective.
 As we increase $\varepsilon$, we see that all attacks decrease the property satisfaction probability, however the \emph{early} and \emph{all} attacks decrease this probability more quickly than the \emph{late} attack.